Kiruna Tours Arctic Header

 How Do You Get to Abisko Guesthouse from Kiruna?

 Most international travelers first arrive through Kiruna Airport or Kiruna train station, then continue west to Abisko.
-The train is usually the cleanest option if the timetable fits, because Abisko Östra station is close to the guesthouse.
+The train is usually the easiest and most practical option if the timetable fits, because Abisko Östra station is close to the guesthouse.

 Driving gives more flexibility, but winter driving between Kiruna and Abisko requires caution.
 Weather, darkness, reindeer, snowdrifts and icy roads can change the road experience quickly.